X9VoiD/TabletDriverCleanup/README.md

 ## Build Instructions

-For people who want to build the tool themselves.
+For those who want to build the project from source:

 - Install .NET 7.0 SDK
 - Clone the repository
-- `dotnet publish .\src\TabletDriverCleanup\ /p:PublishSingleFile=true /p:PublishTrimmed=true /p:DebugType=embedded --configuration=Release --self-contained=true`
+- Run `build.ps1` in the root directory

-The executable would be in `src/TabletDriverCleanup/bin/Release/net7.0/win-x64/publish`.
+The binaries will be in `build`.